rcompos/kubespray-and-pray/README.md

 * Control Node: Where the Kubespray commands are run (i.e. laptop or jump host).
 * Cluster Machines: Minimum of one, but at least three are recommended
 * Operating System: Ubuntu 16.04   (CentOS 7 support upcoming under consideration)
+* Container Storage Requirement:  Additional physical or virtual disk.
+By default, /dev/sdb is used.
+* Persistent Storage Requirement:  Additional physical or virtual disk.
+By default, /dev/sdc is used.

 ### Prepare Control Node ###